5 Best Rain Gauges for Weather Nerds

 Best Rain Gauges for Weather Nerds

 Whether you’re a gardener, lawn perfectionist, or just a weather nerd, there’s plenty of reasons to track rainfall at your home.
 Keeping on top of the rainfall amounts will help you maintain a healthy lawn and garden, preventing overwatering and drought stress.
 A rain gauge makes it easy, with affordable low-tech options or cool high-tech gadgets.
-Check out the comparison chart to see all of our favorites and then scroll down to read the reviews in the next section.

 Best Rain Gauges Reviews